 - Our creativity and trust will be stretched.

-- We’ll have extra motivation to try and increase our side income projects.
+- Extra motivation to try and increase our side income projects.

 - We’ll have to be resourceful to come up with money for things we want or need that come up during the year.

-- We’ll learn to be content with what we have.
+- We will learn to be content with what we have.

 - As we tackle this big project together, hopefully our communication and relationship will be strengthened.